evannetwork/evannetwork.github.io/dev/hello-agent.md

 This also installs the blockchain-core libraries and all other dependencies in `node_modules/` automatically, which can take a while.

-If everything is done, test edge server and start it with
+If everything is done, test Edge Server and start it with

 ```sh
 $ npm start
 ```

-You should be able now to see the edge server greeting page on `https://localhost:8080`.
+You should be able now to see the Edge Server greeting page on `https://localhost:8080`.

 ## Getting the API
 Contracts are just bytecode blobs with no real meta-information attached to them.
 So without